func-i/Funci_from_OS/_posts/2016-04-11-happy-dev-shop.md

 organization that has too much management and unnecessary red tape.

-Everything I've mentioned works for us because we are a medium sized dev company that takes time to have group code reviews, lunch and learns, trusts it's employees, cares about learning, funds learning at events, gets involved in the community, and generally tries to put things in place that developers want and we feel need.
+Everything I've mentioned works for us because we are a medium sized dev company that takes time to have group code reviews, lunch and learns, trusts its employees, cares about learning, [funds learning at events](http://devhub.ca), [gets involved in the community](http://lighthouselabs.ca), and generally tries to put things in place that developers want and we feel need.

 I don't see why this smaller business mentality can't be applied to departments in a larger company.